inspec/inspec-aws/docs/resources/aws_dms_replication_instances.md

 # aws_dms_replication_instances

-Use the `aws_dms_replication_instances` InSpec audit resource to test properties of a plural DMS Replication Instances.
+Use the `aws_dms_replication_instances` InSpec audit resource to test properties of multiple AWS DMS replication instances.

-The AWS::DMS::ReplicationInstance resource creates an AWS DMS Replication Instance.
+The AWS::DMS::ReplicationInstance resource creates an AWS DMS replication instance.

 ## Syntax

-###### Ensure that a replication instance exists.
+### Ensure that a replication instance exists.

     describe aws_dms_replication_instances do
       it { should exist }
     end